frankszll/netflixmock/README.md

-This project is a simple demo about "NetFlix" style front page based on React.
+This project is a simple demo about "Netflix" style front page based on React.
 The initial load is for a coding test.
 After that, it's for personal study & practice purpose ONLY.
 Have a Good Day!